-Check box Selection Fail the backup task if the command execution fails Selected Cleared Selected Cleared Do not perform the data capture until the command execution is complete Selected Selected Cleared Cleared Result Preset Perform the data capture only after the command is successfully executed.
-Fail the task if the command execution fails.
-Perform the data capture after the command is executed despite execution failure or success.
+Check box Selection Fail the backup task if the command execution fails Selected Cleared Selected Cleared Do not perform the data capture until the command execution is complete Selected Selected Cleared Cleared Result Preset Perform the data capture only after the command is successfully executed Fail the task if the command execution fails.
 N/A Perform the data capture concurrently with the command and irrespective of the command execution result.